 - Welding conduciveness of various materials and common weld defects

-Once you have a solid base of knowledge, the next part of the curriculum generally involves hands-on training in:
+Once you have a solid base of knowledge, the next part of the curriculum generally involves training in:

 - Preparation tasks, including map making, research, and documentation